 They live in grasslands and thin forests in sub-tropical areas with mild temperatures in the southern states of North America.
 Their lifespan is up to five years.

-The masked shrew, also known as the cinereus shrew and common shrew, is a small, nocturnal, and solitary animal.
+The masked shrew, also known as the Cinereus shrew and common shrew, is a small, nocturnal, solitary animal.

 Their color is grayish-brown with a lighter grayish color on the underbody.
 They measure just 9 cm, with a weight of 5g.

 Masked shrews are carnivores eating insect larvae, ants, grasshoppers, crickets, spiders, worms, snails, small rodents, and salamanders.

 They live in grasslands, forests, riverbanks, lakeshores, and tundra in North America.
 Their lifespan is 14 months.

 The meadow jumping mouse is a solitary and primarily nocturnal North American rodent.
 They can jump 8 feet or more when they are disturbed.

 Their color is light brown, with a thick dark brown stripe on its back and a white underbody.
 They are small-sized rodents with very long tails and feet.
 They measure from 18 to 24 cm (including the tail) and weigh 11.5 to 35 g.

 The meadow jumping mouse is an omnivore mainly eating seeds, insects, and fruits.